Stepping a heavy mast on a sail boat can be an awkward job.

 - LOWER THE MAST - Reverse the hoisting procedure

-There is one consideration when lowering the mast on your own.
-The mast must be pushed aft to overcome the initial resistance of the mast foot that keeps the mast standing.
-After attaching all the necessary lines: A - Lower A-Frame using trailer winch
+There is one additional step required when lowering the mast on your own.
+The mast must be pushed aft to overcome the initial resistance of the mast foot that keeps it standing.
+After attaching all the required mast stepping lines: A - Lower A-Frame using trailer winch

 If